 It was a bullying move—but then Will Smith went and issued a much more complete apology for his actions yesterday than he had before, so I’m going to leave it be.

 Instead, I’ll share the silver lining that resulted from my having gone through my own little 8th and 9th grade middle class suburban version of purgatory.

-It’s not a deal I would have made if I’d had a choice.
 I’m not going to say I’m glad to have had the experience.